-The specific participation requirements are defined in the SADC-RTGS service agreement.
+Specific participation requirements are defined in the SADC-RTGS service agreement.
 The rules, which are also publicly available, define the requirements for initial and continuing participation in the SADC-RTGS.
 Upon joining, participants are continuously monitored for compliance with the regulatory framework.
 Failure to abide by these regulations could result in suspension from the system.

-Individual SADC central banks are also entitled to monitor compliance of the requirements they may have set for the actual participants that fall under their jurisdiction.
+Individual SADC central banks are also entitled to monitor compliance with the participation requirements for the participants that fall under their jurisdiction.